alyssaahn/alyssaahn.github.io/index.md

 ---

 # About Me
 Hello!
 My name is Alyssa Ahn.
-I am a Customer Success Account Manager based in San Francisco, CA. This is a repository of the projects and write ups I have put together in my free time.
+I am a Customer Success Account Manager at Microsoft.
+This is a repository of the projects and write ups I have put together in my free time.
 I enjoy Applied Mathematics, Privacy, Data Analysis and findings the beautiful intersections of the aforementioned.
 In my free time, I can be found biking the hills of the Bay Area, playing tennis, building a mechanical keyboard or hunting down my next cup of coffee.

 # Applying Differential Privacy on Brazilian Highway Accident Data Set